AlexandrSed/CitationParser_view/README.md

 # CitationParser_view

 This project is the front-end for my graduate work.
-It connects to the running Back-end, and displays data about articles, with the ability to view them.
+It connects to the running Back-end [@CitationParser](https://github.com/LowArtem/CitationParser.git), and displays data about articles, with the ability to view them.

 # React + TypeScript + Vite